How to Promote a Book on Facebook: Ads, Analytics, Groups, and More

 Tuesday, October 01, 2019

 You posted a photo of your dog on Facebook and all your friends liked it—building a Facebook page to promote your book to fans should be easy, right?
 Wrong!
-While your Facebook fan page may look the same and even function the same, the content and mission is completely different.
-You aren’t talking to your close friends and family, you are talking to over one billion potential viewers, because unlike your personal Facebook page, your fan page is public and a vehicle of your social media marketing.
+While your Facebook fan page may look the same and even function the same, the content and mission are completely different.
+You aren’t talking to your close friends and family, you are talking to over one billion potential viewers, because, unlike your personal Facebook page, your fan page is public and a vehicle of your social media marketing.
 Here are some tips to point you in the right direction.

 The Facebook Algorithm